 Tell your doctor if you’re taking:

-- anti-inflammatory medicines such as ibuprofen or indomethacin and high-dose aspirin (a dose of 75mg daily of aspirin is safe to take with perindopril)
+- anti-inflammatory medicines such as ibuprofen or indomethacin and aspirin for pain relief.
+(Low dose aspirin - 75mg a day - is safe to take with perindopril.)

 - medicines to treat low blood pressure, heart failure, asthma or allergies, such as ephedrine, noradrenaline or adrenaline.